eleniKougiou/Flink-cep-automation/README.md

 # Flink-cep-automation

-Using Apache [Flink CEP](https://github.com/apache/flink) to create an automatic pattern generator.
+### Using Apache [Flink CEP](https://github.com/apache/flink) to automatically produce patterns and their matching results.

+- StreamGenerator.py creates a sequence based on the the requested pattern and conditions we want to examine.

-In CEPCase_Generate the input sequence (input) and the event pattern (wanted), based on different contiguity conditions and after match skip strategies, are created (createInput, createPattern).
-Then the matching results are produced (createResult).
+- In Generate.java methods have been developed in order to read the input sequence from the file produced above (createIput), to create the wanted pattern (createPattern) based on specific conditions (contiguity & after match strategy) and to produce the matching results (createResult).
-All the above processes are performed automatically with the help of class Generate.

-StreamGenerator.py generates the input sequence based on different parameters.
+  CEPCase_Generate.java is the one that uses the above methods properly and creates the results in an output file, in order to be able to draw conclusions about different conditions.

+- "experiments" folder contains shell scripts, which run the above files with the help of run.sh, runpython.sh and runflink.sh, to experiment with different conditions and study the results.